eiffel-community/eiffel-intelligence/wiki/markdown/triggering-jenkins-jobs.md

         // Creation time in system time, added by Eiffel Intelligence.
         "created" : 1542117412833,

+        // If any authentication is needed by Eiffel Intelligence to send
+        // the notification HTTP request.
+        // This authentication type is "Jenkins CSRF Protection (crumb)",
+        // in which the username and password will be Base 64 encoded.
+        // A crumb will be fetched automatically before the HTTP request
+        // is made.
+(Currently default in many Jenkins instances).
+        // Even if the Jenkins instance has CSRF disabled this authentication
+        // type works.
+BASIC_AUTH can also be used.
-        "authenticationType" : "BASIC_AUTH",
+        "authenticationType" : "BASIC_AUTH_JENKINS_CSRF",

-        // How to notify when a subscription is triggered.
+        // How to notify when a subscription is fulfilled.
         "notificationType" : "REST_POST",

-        // The username and password to insert in headers of the POST request when sending
+        // The username and password Eiffel Intelligence will use in headers
-        // a notification via REST POST.
+        // of the HTTP request when sending a notification via HTTP POST.
         "userName" : "functionalUser",
         "password" : "functionalUserPassword",